gradle/native-samples/README.md

 > ./gradlew test
 ```

+### Incremental Swift compilation

+The `swiftc` compiler has a built-in incremental compilation feature that tries to reduce the number of `.swift` files that need to be recompiled on each build by analyzing the dependencies between all files.

+Gradle enables Swift incremental compilation by default, so no extra configuration is required to take advantage of this feature with your Swift projects.

 ### Debug and release variants

 The Swift/C++ plugins add a 'debug' and 'release' variant for each library or application.
 By default, the `assemble` task will build the debug variant only.